mosenpai/esd-github-actions-assignment/README.md

-This repository contains the assignment for the GitHub Actions workshop 2024 for ESD.
+This repository contains the assignments for the ESD actions repository

+First type `docker compose up` in the terminal.

+Then proceed to start with exercise 1